-The Company is yet to assess PFRS 9's full impact and will adopt PFRS 9 beginning January 1, 2015.
-The Company will also consider the impact of the remaining phase of PFRS 9 when completed by the IASB and adopted by the FRSC.
+The adoption of PFRS 9 is expected to have no significant impact on the Company's financial statements as most of the Company's financial instruments are not complex.
+The Company will also consider the impact of the remaining phases of PFRS 9 when completed by the IASB and adopted by the FRSC.